lorenzo-rovigatti/comp_bio_notes/all_atom.md

 ```

 The traditional sources of parameters are provided by vibrational spectra (see [](#fig:ff_spectra) for examples), which have been routinely used to derive the force constants of many of the functional forms discussed below.
 The idea is that the frequencies extracted from experimental spectra can be compared with the characteristic frequencies of the normal modes as evaluated in simulations in order to find the values of the force constants that minimise the differences.

-It is also possible to parametrise classical force fields with results from *ab initio* calculations, which are often used to complement the experimental results.

 ## Bonded interactions